| On this page we answer all the big questions you've always had about slots

 you get paid.
 Hence, this line is the pay line.

+What are Reels?
 The reels of a slot machine are the cylindrical spinning pieces around

 which all of the symbols are displayed.
 Most slot machines usually have